 The World Association of Copepodologists (WAC) is a nonprofit international organization whose purpose is to promote research on Copepoda by facilitating communication among interested specialists.
 Join WAC today!
 Student Research Grants available!

 The business of the WAC is conducted primarily at a triennial business meeting held during each International Conference on Copepoda (ICOC).
 Since 1987, the ICOC has been held at venues in Asia, Africa, North and South America, and Europe.
-The most recent ICOC was held online as the e-ICOC in July 2022.
-This conference was organized by Rony Huys and Alexandra Savchenko.
-Click here for a detailed report of the e-ICOC.
+Click here for a list of all past Conferences.